Praise For: Evaluation and Correction of the Vestibular System: Determining Balance, Coordination, and Processing Issues

 I found this class to be very interesting and challenging.
 Thank you!!!

-• Dr. Darby Simmons-Stone
+• Dr. Margaret Smith

 The SOT® Pediatric Certificate Program